Hieptm2002/Android-demo-app-Skin-Analysis/README.md

 6. Difficulty
 * There was a conflict between the Dlib and Ncnn libraries when building the application, but it has been fixed with the '-fno-exceptions' bug in the NCNN library's CMake file.
 * There are differences between the image resizing methods of the PIL Python library and other resizing methods on Android (like the ncnn resize), which result in a 10% decrease in accuracy on the test set on Android compared to PC.
-Since the PIL Image library is not supported on Android, I wrote a new resize function in C++ that replicates the PIL resize function (Bilinear for rgb image), with cv::Mat as the input and output data type.
-The accuracy on the Android test set now increase between -1% and 1% compared to the PC.
+Since the PIL Image library is not supported on Android, I wrote a new resize function in C++ that replicates the PIL resize function (Bilinear for RGB image), with cv::Mat as the input and output data type.
+The accuracy on the Android test set now difference between -1% and 1% compared to the PC.

 ## Facial Skin Diseases Segmentation
 1. IDE